arkCyber/Matrixon/README.md

 ## 📋 Overview

-**Matrixon** is a next-generation Matrix homeserver designed for the future of decentralized communication.
+**Matrixon** is a next-generation Matrix NextServer designed for the future of decentralized communication.
 Built from the ground up in Rust, it combines the power of the Matrix protocol with cutting-edge AI capabilities and Web3 blockchain technology.

 ### 🎯 Key Goals

 -   **🚄 Ultra High Performance**: 200k+ concurrent connections, <50ms latency
 -   **🤖 AI-Powered**: Intelligent message processing, translation, and automation
 -   **🌐 Web3 Integration**: Blockchain-based identity and decentralized storage
 -   **🔗 Universal Connectivity**: Seamless integration with Telegram, Discord, and IoT platforms
 -   **🛡️ Enterprise-Ready**: Production-grade security, monitoring, and scalability

 ---